-- 1. The term 'reasonable force' covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with pupils. - 2.
+- 1. The term 'reasonable force' covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with students. - 2.
 Force is usually used either to control or restrain.
-This can range from guiding a pupil to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury. - 3.
+This can range from guiding a student to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury. - 3.
 'Reasonable in the circumstances' means using no more force than is needed. - 4.
-As mentioned above, Academies generally use force to control pupils and to restrain them.
-Control means either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of a classroom. - 5.
-Restraint means to hold back physically or to bring a pupil under control.
-It is typically used in more extreme circumstances, for example when two pupils are fighting and refuse to separate without physical intervention. - 6.
-KAA staff must always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the pupil.
+As mentioned above, academies generally use force to control students and to restrain them.
+Control means either passive physical contact, such as standing between students or blocking a student's path, or active physical contact such as leading a student by the arm out of a classroom. - 5.
+Restraint means to hold back physically or to bring a student under control.
+It is typically used in more extreme circumstances, for example when two students are fighting and refuse to separate without physical intervention. - 6.
+KAA staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the student.